uriyacovy/ESPHome_nuki_lock/README.md

 ```

 ### Action: Unpair
-You can use this action to unpair your Nuki:
+You can use this action to unpair your Nuki Smartlock:
 ```yaml
 on_...:
   - nuki_lock.unpair: